How I approach SEO

 - Talked about – Social Networking Buzz and Page Ranking

 If users like your content and find it worth sharing, then they do really share it on social networks.
-This in turn gives you buzz and buzz leads to better page ranking.
+This, in turn, gives you buzz and buzz leads to better page ranking.

 - Links – Link building and Page Ranking

-If users share your content this also leads to better page rang and link building.
+If users share your content this also leads to better page rank and link building.
 Really look at this site, most articles link to people I find good information from.
 Sure some are big names like Google, but there are others I linked to that you may have never heard of right?
 That my friends is organic link building.
-These people wrote something I found worthy, so I linked into them.
+These people wrote something I found worthy, so I linked them.

 - Trust – Authority and Page Ranking

-Quality content leads to trust from your users, from others in your industry, from people sharing and talking about you content.
+Quality content leads to trust from your users, from others in your industry, from people sharing and talking about your content.
 That trust leads to the search engines viewing you and your website as an authority, which of course helps page ranking.